Houdini 21.0 Crowd simulations

 Adjust the Particle Scale Multiplier to change the collision size for all agents.

 Each agent can also inherit the attribute pscalemultiplier that is configured upstream, for example, using the Attribute Adjust Float SOP.
-The pscalemultiplier attribute is scaled by Particle Scale Multiplier.
+The pscalemultiplier attribute is scaled by the Particle Scale Multiplier.

 Set the frame range to apply collision avoidance